zhouyl/flowblade/docs/components/typography/link.md

 | `color` | `string` | `'primary'` | Link color |

 Link also supports all common style props for flexible styling.

+### Style Props

+Link supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Examples